 - Includes general information about other state higher education entities, such as administrative/service offices, financial aid offices and advisory boards.

-Click on the comparisons below to see how all states approach these governance structures, or explore the information via this interactive data visualization.
-Or choose to view a specific state’s approach by going to the individual state profiles page.
+Click on the comparisons below to see how all states approach these governance structures or choose to view a specific state’s approach by going to the individual state profiles page.

 - State Overviews

 - Single Statewide Coordinating Board/Agency or Governing Board and State Postsecondary Governance Models

 - Statewide and Major Postsecondary System Coordinating and Governing Boards

 - Agencies and System Offices Affiliated with Coordinating and Governing Boards